Table of Contents

 What’s Wrong: Some businesses attempt to game their SEO by using an inaccurate business name.
-They believe that including keywords in their business name will allow them to rank better in local search results.
+They believe including keywords in their business name will allow them to rank better in local search results.
 Instead, doing so is a violation of Google’s guidelines and may get you penalized.
-Even if it doesn’t, the discrepancy between your business name in GMB and your business name in other places that list your name, address, and phone number will reduce Google’s confidence that it has the right location for your business, and will result in your being less likely to shop up near the top of the local results.

 How To Fix: Make sure that your GMB business name is the same as the one listed on your website, business listings, and on your signs and branding, as opposed to your legal business name, if they are different.

-What’s Wrong: Businesses often enter a long-winded business description that doesn’t sell users on the business quickly enough to positively impact their decision about whether or not to visit your location.
-Google only displays the 250 characters of the description, and users will be comparing you next to dozens of other businesses when they make a decision.
+What’s Wrong: Businesses often enter a long-winded business description that does not sell users on the business quickly enough to positively impact their decision about whether to visit your location.
+Google only displays the 250 characters of the description, and users will be comparing you next to dozens of other businesses when they decide.

 What’s Wrong: If you add a GMB location that already been verified, your business will not show up in listings, and it will show up as a “Duplicate listing” in your GMB account.

 How To Fix: You will need to remove the duplicate, making sure not to delete the verified listing: